AndiDog/bootstrap-mobile-app-mvc-skeleton/README.md

 Remaining instructions: TODO ;)

 ## Unit testing
 Install jsdom by executing `npm install jsdom` in the `src` directory.
 That will try to install contextify as well which requires a binary module.
 For Windows, you can find binaries [here](https://github.com/AndiDog/contextify-binaries) or you can try to compile them yourself (npm will try it for you).
+If you want to use the binaries, first run `npm install contextify` to install its dependencies (e.g. "bindings" library) and then copy over the binaries to the `node_modules` folder.

 If you get an error like `TypeError: Cannot call method 'querySelectorAll' of undefined`, contextify is missing from your `node_modules` folder.

 All test specs must have a filename like `src/test/view_test.coffee`, note that `view.coffee` won't work.